-The ten-member Council is composed of government officials and private citizens.
-All are appointed by the President for three-year terms.
+The Council is composed of the Chairman and up to ten government officials and private citizens appointed by the President for three-year terms.
+Federal officials may constitute no more than one-half of the total Council membership.
 The Council is responsible for calling plenary sessions and approving their agendas, proposing bylaws and regulations for adoption by the Assembly, reviewing budgetary proposals, and approving the appointment of public members and the initiation of research studies.
-Federal officials named to the Council may constitute no more than one-half of the total Council membership.

-Current ACUS Council
+Current ACUS Council (as of March 2019)

-- Matthew Lee Wiener (Vice Chairman)
+- Matthew L. Wiener (Vice Chairman)

 - Ronald A. Cass

-- Danielle Gray

-- Ronald A. Klain
+- Jeffrey M. Harris

+- Nicholas T. Matich

+- Donald F. McGahn II

+- Michael H. McGinley

 - Theodore B. Olson

 - Jane C. Sherburne

 - Geovette E. Washington